Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Michael/project-description.md

 1.1.
 What is the correlation between satisfaction with relationship with the general intention to get children and the correlation between satisfaction with relationship with the more specific intention to get children (in the next 3 years).

 1.2.
-Make a wonderful graph!
+Plot a heat map!
 On the x-axis: sat3.
 On the y-axis frt69.
-I want to see how much percent of people are in each box (there are 55 boxes because sat3 goes from 0 to 10 and frt69 goes from 1 to 5.
-So you have to visualize all possible combinations of variables.
-E.g. x% have answered: sat3=0 and frt69=1, y% have answered sat3=1 and frt69=1, and so on.).
+I want to see how much percent of people are in each box which displays the relative frequency of people with a specific combination of relationship satisfaction and intention to get children in the next 3 years.

 1.3.
 Why do you think that people who are satisfied with their relationship the most are seemingly less likely to get children in the near future?

 1.4.
 What statistical problems do we run into?
 (Hint: Look at the distribution in the variable sat3.
 How many percent are unsatisfied or very unsatisfied?)

+1.5.
+See if age is affecting the correlation between relationship satisfaction and fertility intentions (use it as a control variable).

+1.6.
+Now we can add number of children (nkids) and relationship duration (reldur) as control variables.
+What happens to the correlation between relationship satisfaction and fertility intentions when we introduce these variables into our model?

+1.7. significance: Are the correlations between relationship satisfaction and fertility intentions significant?
+(Hint: Look at the p-value of the correlation coefficient).
+What is the 95% confidence interval of the correlation coefficient?
+What does it mean?

 ### Task 2